 The first grain FEEDER only feeding out when activated by YOUR birds!
 No loss of grain to rats and sparrows, low cost feeding in all conditions year round, great success on poultry and game farms in New Zealand.
 Will adapt to any bird numbers without alteration.
+GIMPEX

-GIMPEX vithout alteration.
-GIMPEX GRAIN DISPENSERS are suitable for chicks from one week on and older, ducks, pheasants and partridge.
-GIMPEX "ready to use" FEEDERShavelarge20 litrerainproof containers with strong handles.
-GIMPEXDISPENSERS are for self-mounting onto other systems.
+GRAIN DISPENSERS are suitable for chicks from one week on and older, ducks, pheasants and partridge.
+GIMPEX "ready to use" FEEDERS have large 20 literain proof containers with strong handles.
+GIMPEX DISPENSERS GIMPEX DISPENSERS on to their systems.

-GIMPEX COMPLETE FEEDER \$41.30 inc GST add \$6 P/P. GIMPEX DISPENSER "ONLY" \$27.00 inc GST add \$4 P/P. For free information please write to GIMPEX NZ PO Box 2202 Rotorua LET GIMPEX HELP YOU TO THE LIMIT returned before October 30th to be in the draw.
-If you intend buying or selling your tickets please return these to:
+GIMPEX COMPLETE FEEDER \$41.30 inc GST add \$6 P/P. GIMPEX DISPENSER "ONLY" \$27.00 inc GST add \$4 P/P. For free information please write to GIMPEX NZ PO Box 2202 Rotorua LET GIMPEX HELP YOU TO THE LIMIT